UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        achieving a stated objective.

-     - For the Prioritizing Nature in Ecuador project, prioritizr is used as
+     - For the Prioritizing Nature in Peru project, prioritizr is used as

        decision support software.